MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/Summary Statistics/README.md

 # Summary Statical information:

-this is meant to clear some of the overwhelming amount of data presented in the previous folder.
+This is meant to clear some of the potentially overwhelming amount of data presented in the previous folder.

 * The distribution of member vs. casual users
 * Most popular bikes among casual and member types